-Also in that close of a range, whoever throws his hand fast toward the opponent’s pressure point fast without hesitation or in other words without projecting his strike has a great advantage.
+Also in that close of a range, whoever throws his hand fast toward the opponent’s pressure point without hesitation without projecting his strike has the greater advantage.

 Since it takes the same time for both defender and opponent to strike or block, because it is about the same distance to cover, there is no time left for the defender to recognize the attack coming and also block it.

 You need an extra fraction of a second to recognize the danger and another fraction of a second to execute a defense.
-It was tried many times with varieties of people that have undergone intensive reaction improvement training and the point was proven over and over.
+It was tried many times with varieties of people that have undergone intensive reaction improvement training and were well experienced wrestlers and boxers and other martial artists, and the point was proven over and over.

-The opportunity to redirect of the opponent force is given for the same reason of reaction time.
-Since the defender gets another split second before he meets his ends by getting either thrown to the ground or by having his windpipe choked or plucked or having his shirt or arm or leg grabbed and pulled on, he has time to redirect the opponent’s force.
+The opportunity to redirect the movement of the opponent's force is given for the same reason of reaction time.
+Before the defender gets either thrown to the ground or has his windpipe choked or plucked or has his shirt or arm or leg grabbed and pulled on, he has time to redirect the opponent’s force.

 The idea in Krav Maga is not to leave anything for chance, and wait to see who will get tired of redirecting their force, but instead redirect the force to a reasonable tactical position that facilitate ability to injure their opponent with a strike, or pull to the groin, finger shove to the eye, throat pluck or neck break.

-The idea is as you fall, to fall quicker than it was intended and on your way to the ground get a hold on your opponent’s testicles, or create leverage on their neck, re-position their bodies to land on them if possible, or escape a second later while striking to a strategically placed pressure point in the head or neck area or the groin.
+The idea when you fall, to fall quicker than it was intended and on your way to the ground get a hold on your opponent’s testicles, or create leverage on their neck, re-position their bodies to land on them if possible, or escape a split second later while striking to a strategically placed pressure point in the head /neck area or the groin.

 Sure Wrestling and Jujitsu training methods develop better athletes than Krav Maga training method.
 This is why Krav Maga is not a sport.
 However Krav Maga can reach the same level of complexity training in a short cut training methods that gives the students more of a rich self defense training scenarios.